Identification-robust inference for the LATE with high-dimensional covariates

-where the numerator is the intent-to-treat (ITT) effect, while the denominator denotes the compliance probability, capturing the share of compliers in the study.
+The numerator includes the intent-to-treat (ITT) component along with augmentation terms that ensure robustness and orthogonality, while the denominator contains the compliance probability with analogous augmentation.
+The estimand in equation \eqref{equation_LATE_formula} coincides with the causal LATE defined in Section \ref{subsection_notation}.
+Under the identification conditions for LATE, the augmentation terms have mean zero, implying that the numerator simplifies to the ITT effect and the denominator to the compliance probability.
+Let us define the compliance probability as $B_N=\Ep[m_0(1,X)-m_0(0,X)]$.
+We retain the augmentation to construct a Neyman orthogonal score, which preserves the estimand but facilitates robust inference.

 The standard normal distribution of the LATE estimator can be derived using the delta method, which linearizes the LATE estimator with respect to the estimators of the numerator and denominator in equation \eqref{equation_LATE_formula}.
-In line with the weak IV literature, we model weak identification by allowing the denominator to approach zero, indicative of a scenario with a small share of the compliers.
-Notably, in Section \ref{section_theory}, we also accommodate scenarios where the denominator is exactly zero, corresponding to a completely unidentified case.
-In such instances, the standard normal approximation fails in the weak identification setting because the LATE estimator is highly nonlinear with respect to the denominator estimator as it approaches to zero.
+In line with the weak-instrument literature, we model weak identification by allowing the denominator to shrink so that the concentration parameter remains bounded as stated in Remark \ref{remark_source_weak_ID}.
+This corresponds to a small compliance probability.
+In such instances, the standard normal approximation fails because the LATE estimator is highly nonlinear with respect to the denominator estimator as the denominator approaches zero.
 To establish valid hypothesis tests and confidence sets for LATE without considering identification strength, we consider the function $\psi$ defined by